publishpress/PublishPress-Checklists/readme.txt

 ## Accessibility Tasks ##

 * [Only one H1 tag in content](https://publishpress.com/knowledge-base/only-one-h1-tag-in-content/) (Pro version): Specify that there is only a single H1 tag in your content.
-* [Header tags are used in logical order](https://publishpress.com/knowledge-base/header-tags-logical-order/): Ensure that posts on your WordPress site have headings in the correct order.
+* [Header tags are used in logical order](https://publishpress.com/knowledge-base/header-tags-logical-order/) (Pro version): Ensure that posts on your WordPress site have headings in the correct order.
 For example: the heading order in your posts should be H1, H2, and then H3
-* [Tables have a header row](https://publishpress.com/knowledge-base/tables-have-a-header-row/): Specify that all tables added to your WordPress posts have header rows.
+* [Tables have a header row](https://publishpress.com/knowledge-base/tables-have-a-header-row/) (Pro version): Specify that all tables added to your WordPress posts have header rows.

 You can configure each requirement, depending on whether you want to require writers to complete the tasks.
 Here are the three options: